EanNewton/FamBot/README.md

 + [List of Commands](#commandlist)
 + [Info for Geeks](#geeky)

+# About <a name = "about"></a>

+I initially created this bot to address a problem I saw occurring frequently: Twitch was helping to connect people from all over the globe, which is a wonderful thing, but it brought the problem of communicating across all those disparate places.
+A streamer would say something like, "Hey friends!
+I'll be streaming every Tuesday at 6:00PM!" but when exactly that 6:00PM on Tuesday actually is would be different for people located in London vs New York vs Melbourne.
+I wanted a simple and intuitive way for anyone to find out when it would occur for them with a single command.
+The project has been growing and adding features as requested since then.

+Invite the bot to your server: https://discord.com/api/oauth2/authorize?client_id=663696399862595584&permissions=8&scope=bot

+Or, clone the the project to a local directory and launch it with:
+`pipenv run python3 main.py`

 # List of Commands <a name = "commandlist"></a>
 + [!help](#!help)
 + [!config](#!config)